 - LungFusion - Text by Anders Sandberg with some notes by M. Alan Kazlev

 First Federation era Penglaiese megacorp.
 Lung Fusion was for a long time the largest Penglaiese energy corporation, specialising in atmospheric converters, power plants and energy networks.
-During the imperial period it was aggressively expansionist, using profitable deals with various government factions as well as opportunistic alliances with various hyperturing guanxis to further its growth and become an interstellar megacorp.
+During the early Age of Consolidation it was aggressively expansionist, using profitable deals with various government factions as well as opportunistic alliances with various hyperturing guanxis to further its growth and become an interstellar megacorp.
 The corp was made a Conver Ambi subsidiary, and disappeared even before the start of the Second Empires War.

 - Marketer Fleet, The - Text by M. Alan Kazlev